MyITSpend FAQs

 How are the details calculated?

-We utilize the data you provide to determine default settings and cost calculations.
-Below are some examples:
+We use the data you provide to establish default settings and perform cost calculations.
+Below are examples illustrating how specific calculations are made:

 What are the available billing types?